CatKevin/wit/README.md

 - No accounts to ban, no platforms to trust
 - Lose GitHub access?
 Your WIT repositories remain accessible
 - Automatic key rotation when removing collaborators
-- Zero-knowledge architecture - we CAN'T read your code even if forced

 ## Quick Start